The Quantum Complexity of String Breaking in the Schwinger Model

-The formation of flux tubes, or chromoelectric strings, between color charges is a primary emergent feature of quantum chromodynamics (QCD)~\cite{Gross:1973id,Politzer:1973fx}.
-The nonlinearity of the Yang-Mills Lagrange density~\cite{PhysRev.96.191}, specifically the gluon self interactions, combined with quantum fluctuations, confine the lines of flux between static color charges into one-dimensional ``strings'' at modest separations.
-As the separation between a static quark and antiquark increases over an intermediate region, (compared to the confinement scale), the energy in the flux tube grows approximately linearly.
-At a certain distance a state of two hadrons (without a flux tube between them) becomes energetically favored.
+{\it Introduction---}The formation of flux tubes, or chromoelectric strings, between color charges is a primary emergent feature of quantum chromodynamics (QCD)~\cite{Gross:1973id,Politzer:1973fx}.
+At modest separations between static quark-antiquark pairs, the nonlinearity of the gluon self interactions~\cite{PhysRev.96.191}, combined with quantum fluctuations, confine the flux tubes into one-dimensional ``strings''.
+As the separation increases, the energy stored in the flux tube grows approximately linearly until a two-hadron state becomes energetically favored.
 Such final states correspond to dynamical quarks from the vacuum rearranging themselves into baryon number $\pm 1/3$ configurations around the static charges.
-This process is known as string breaking and is schematically shown in Fig.~\ref{fig:string_breaking_schematic}.
 In nature, string breaking occurs in high-energy collisions that produce high-multiplicity final states of strongly-interacting particles.
 While the dynamics of particle creation through string breaking, fragmentation and hadronization is well modeled~\cite{Field:1977fa,Andersson:1983ia,andersson1998lund,Sjostrand:2019zhc,GEANT4:2002zbu}, high-precision predictions in environments far from present-day experiments are challenging.
-Such predictions will be crucial at the future Electron-Ion Collider for determining nucleon partonic distributions, measuring gluon helicity contributions, and understanding diffractive dijet production~\cite{Abir:2023fpo,AbdulKhalek:2021gbh}, as well as at the LHC for the discovery of new fundamental physics.
+Such predictions will be crucial at the future Electron-Ion Collider for determining nucleon partonic distributions, measuring gluon helicity contributions, and understanding diffractive dijet production~\cite{Abir:2023fpo,AbdulKhalek:2021gbh}, and for the discovery of new fundamental physics at the LHC.